redhat-developer/yaml-language-server/README.md

 }
 ```

 `yaml.schemas` allows you to specify json schemas that you want to validate against the yaml that you write.
 Kubernetes is an optional field.
-They do not require a url as the language server will provide that.
+It does not require a url as the language server will provide that.
 You just need the keyword kubernetes and a glob pattern.

 ## Clients
 This repository only contains the server implementation.
 Here are some known clients consuming this server: